Whither our UK NHS ?

 A brief look at the NHS's history may help put things in context here.
 The NHS was originally designed as a basic safety net in the period immediately after the second world war, at a time when the UK population was still under 50 million, and average life expectancy was in the low- to mid-70s.
 It revolutionised medical care in UK by providing access for everyone which was free at the point of need, and it served us well throughout the last half of the 20th century.
 Things started to go seriously down hill in the early 2010s following the wave of EU immigration in 2004 and the 2008 financial crash.
 With ca 70 million plus inhabitants now ‘crammed’ into this small island and many living into their 80s and 90s with the associated multiple chronic health problems, it simply cannot cope.
 Indeed, we should never have expected it to…..

 Inflationary pressures: The sheer cost of modern medicine in itself, and the rapid inflationary spiral, have added to the funding burden, presenting a virtually 'bottomless pit' of healthcare funding needs, which is impossible to satisfy via tax revenues alone.
-The recent onset of a cost-of -living crisis and the rapid rise in interest rates engineered by the failed monetary policies of central banks in response to the 2008 financial crisis have merely served to exacerbate the funding problem.
+The recent onset of a cost-of -living crisis and the resulting rapid rise in interest rates engineered by the failed monetary policies of central banks in response to the 2008 financial crisis have merely served to exacerbate the funding problem.

 Consequences: